crjohns/qemu-tsx/README.md

 * New common memory interface in 'target-i386/mem_wrap.h'.
 This is used to wrap all memory micro-operations in 'target-i386/translate.c' to efficiently switch behavior when RTM mode is active.
 * Changes to CPUX86State to support RTM and store register state.
-* Simulate a 64KB fully associative transaction cache with 64 byte cache lines.
+* Simulate a configurable transaction cache with 64 byte cache lines.
 * Instruction interleaving.
 To force as much contention as possible (and really stress the design) QEMU was modified to execute one emulated instruction at a time on processors in transactional mode before yielding to other emulated processors.
 This mode can be explicitly triggered using the dummy interrupt 'int $0xFF' and exited using the